The Gerald & Beverly Bocciardi Prize

-Participating students compete to present their work at the conference and to win the Gerald & Beverly Bocciardi Prize, generously funded by the Bocciardi family.* Participation is open to all undergraduate students currently registered in one of the courses offered by our Department and to students who took an Italian Studies course in the spring semester of the same calendar year.
+Participation in the contest is open to all undergraduate students currently registered in one of the courses offered by our Department and to students who took an Italian Studies course in the spring semester of the same calendar year.
+In early December, short listed projects are showcased at the Gerald & Beverly Bocciardi Undergraduate Conference, where winners are announced.

 FALL 2023 PARTICIPANT INFORMATION: